Bk8/DSP-Filters/README.md

 Check the documentation.cpp for more info.<br>

-Licences are inherited from the original project.<br>
+Licenses are inherited from the original project.<br>

 ## A Collection of Useful C++ Classes for Digital Signal Processing